disorderedmaterials/dissolve/docs/Developers/TechnicalSpec.md

 ## Background

-See the (project description)[ProjectDescription.md] for an overview of the purpose and intention of Dissolve.
+See the [project description](ProjectDescription.md) for an overview of the purpose and intention of Dissolve.

 ## General Requirements